Sara Arjun

-Sara Arjun (born 18 June 2005) is an Indian actress who mainly appears in Tamil and Hindi films and commercials.
-The daughter of actor Raj Arjun, she had appeared in a series of commercials and a short Hindi film before the age of six.
-In 2010, she was signed on to portray a lead role in A. L. Vijay's Tamil drama film Deiva Thirumagal, portraying the role of a six-year-old whose father was a mentally challenged adult.
-The film opened to critical and commercial acclaim, with Arjun's performance receiving praise from film critics.
+Sara Arjun (born 18 June 2005) is an Indian actress who primarily appears in Tamil and Hindi films.
+The daughter of actor Raj Arjun, she appeared in several television commercials, including advertisements for Clinic Plus, and a short role in a Hindi film before the age of six.
+She gained recognition for her performance in A. L. Vijay's Tamil drama film Deiva Thirumagal (2011), which received critical and commercial acclaim.
+She gained wider recognition for her role in the spy action-thriller films Dhurandhar (2025) and its sequel Dhurandhar: The Revenge (2026).

-She has since worked in many Indian films, mainly in Tamil and Hindi as well as Telugu and Malayalam, winning positive reviews for her portrayals, particularly for her role in Vijay's Saivam (2014).
+She has worked in films across multiple languages, including Tamil, Telugu and Malayalam, receiving praise for her performances, particularly in Saivam (2014).
+She also appeared in the Malayalam children's film Annmariya Kalippilaanu (2016) and the Telugu social drama Euphoria (2026).